-Mid-century Modern Bookcase - Popular Woodworking Magazine
+Mid-century Modern Bookcase

 Dados Join the Interior

 The case interior is joined with 1⁄4” x 1⁄4” dados, stopped about 1⁄2” from the edges of the boards.
-A simple plywood jig (shown below, left) guides the router for making these cuts.
+A simple plywood jig guides the router for making these cuts.

 Mark the location of the dados, align the cut in the fence with your marks, position the router, plunge and plow.
 Note that where two shelves line up on either side of a divider, the dados will cut all the way through the plywood, leaving solid stock only at either end of the cut.